Getting Started

 Inspecting the source code / running some tests.

-The main library code is available in the folder src/main/java
+The main library code is available in the folder src/main/java.

-.
+There are some unit test available under the folder src/test/java.
 Inspecting theses tests may serve as a good entry point.

 Running the unit test in Eclipse: